 Hopefully, it’s still light out by the time you get in your 7-9 hours of sleep.
 Go get some of that sunshine while you can.
 When the hormones that control hunger go haywire, they make us crave junk food.
 That’s bad, but it can get worse if you don’t get some light into your life when you awake from your slumber.
 A study published in the International Journal of Endocrinology showed that sleep-deprived adults who were exposed to dim light after waking had lower concentrations of the fullness hormone leptin while those in blue light (the kind from energy-efficient bulbs) had higher leptin levels.
 As you're vertical throw open your blackout curtains, or if it’s already dim outside, turn on those energy efficient lights.
 By letting some light into your life, you’ll get some life into your weight loss goals.

-Then fit in
+Then Fit in Some Cardio

 According to holistic health coach Seth Santoro, the best strategy for lowering body fat percentage is to work out soon after waking up.
 “Hit the gym and do some treadmill sprints on an empty stomach to burn fat,” he says.
 “Your body is already in a calorie deficit, and it will ignite your body's fat-burning ability.”
 Glycogen levels are depleted during sleep, so your body will utilize body fat as an energy source.